At the Republican National Convention, Ron Paul delegates find dissent is unwelcome within the party ranks.

 With the exception of Clint Eastwood’s vulgar conversation with an imaginary President Obama, it was an evening of momentum: a stage full of Olympic athletes.
 Rubio’s tribute to his immigrant father.
 And then Romney, who left delegates snickering by saying, “President Obama promised to begin to slow the rise of the oceans and heal the planet.”
 The laughter transformed into cheers and whistles with the nominee’s follow-up line: “My promise is to help you and your family.”

 Then 120,000 balloons, some the size of beach balls, wafted down from the rafters.
 For a few moments, the delegates became little kids.
 Even my accuser, Bill Lack, who had worn a sourpuss face all week, cracked a smile (though not at me).

 Afterward, the North Carolinians held a poolside celebration at their St. Petersburg hotel.
 Around 2 a.m., I caught up with Daniel Rufty standing alone near the bar.
 He wasn’t exactly feeling the spirit.

 “We criticize other countries for manipulating the vote, and then do it openly,” the Charlotte veteran told me.
 “All this stuff I thought—you vote, and your vote is counted—it’s a façade.
 It doesn’t happen.”
 But Rufty added that his RNC experience has inspired him to become more politically active.
 “It gives me the fuel I need to be the change in the world,” he said.
 “I need to be the change I want to see in North Carolina.”

-Daniel Rufty calling for a point of order at the 2012 Republican National Convention.
+Daniel Rufty calling for a point of order at the 2012 RNC.
 Video by Barry Yeoman.